A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational

-With this presumed Newtonian form one begins the iterative expansions with the remaining field equations ((\ref{ein1}) and (\ref{ein2}).
+With this presumed Newtonian form one begins the iterative expansions with the remaining field equations (\ref{ein1}) and (\ref{ein2}).
 It turns out that these become, at each order of $\lambda$, Poisson equations.
 But there remains crucial consistency conditions that must be fulfilled.
-The antisymmetry of the left hand sides of ((\ref{ein1}) and (\ref{ein2}) imply that the right hand sides must obey the divergence conditions \beq \gamma_{00,0aa} + 2\Lambda_{0 a,a} = 0, \eeq and \beq 2\Lambda_{c a, a} = 0. \eeq Not incidentally, these conditions must also be satisfied to insure that the surface integrals (\ref{ein1int}) and (\ref{ein2int}) are independent of the particular surfaces chosen to contain the particle sources.
-Einstein and Infeld developed an increasingly elegant means for satsifying these conditions in 1940 \cite{Einstein:1940aa} and 1949 \cite{Einstein:1949aa}.
-In the latter paper they described how one could satisfy these conditions at each iterative step by adding fictitious monopole and dipole terms to the solutions of the various Poisson equations.
-Having decided to conclude the iteration at some power $n$ of $\lambda$, one then was to require that the three integrals (\ref{ein2int}) were to vanish, \beq \oint \sum_{k=2}^n \lambda^k \underset{k}{\Lambda_{c a}} n^a dS = 0. \eeq These are the particle equations of motion! ( $\lambda$ is eliminated by absorbing it into the definitions of the masses and the time $\tau$.)
+The antisymmetry of the left hand sides of (\ref{ein1}) and (\ref{ein2}) imply that the right hand sides must obey the divergence conditions \beq \gamma_{00,0aa} + 2\Lambda_{0 a,a} = 0, \eeq and \beq 2\Lambda_{c a, a} = 0. \eeq Not incidentally, these conditions must also be satisfied to insure that the surface integrals (\ref{ein1int}) and (\ref{ein2int}) are independent of the particular surfaces chosen to contain the particle sources.
+Einstein and Infeld developed an increasingly elegant means for satisfying these conditions in 1940 \cite{Einstein:1940aa} and 1949 \cite{Einstein:1949aa}.\footnote{Perhaps not surprisingly, Bergmann included a discussion of the earlier formalism in his 1942 textbook \cite{Bergmann:1942aa}.
+The forward to the book was contributed by Einstein, with whom he had worked at Princeton from 1936 to 1941. } In the latter paper they described how one could satisfy these conditions at each iterative step by adding fictitious monopole and dipole terms to the solutions of the various Poisson equations.
+Having decided to conclude the iteration at some power $n$ of $\lambda$, one then was to require that the three integrals (\ref{ein2int}) were to vanish, \beq \oint \sum_{k=2}^n \lambda^k {}_k\!{\Lambda_{c a}} n^a dS = 0. \eeq As we shall see, these are the particle equations of motion! ( $\lambda$ is eliminated by absorbing it into the definitions of the masses and the time $\tau$.)